SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 49. Billionaire's Row in Pacific Heights

-A two-block stretch in the Pacific Heights neighborhood showcases some of the largest mansions in the city.
+This two-block stretch in the Pacific Heights neighborhood showcases some of the largest mansions in the city.
+Take a stroll through this area to admire the sights.

 >> More tips to visit Pacific Heights